pat149/OpenScan_Classic_Premium/README.md

 Completely redesigned version of the OpenScan Classic by Thomas Megel ([ @github/OpenScan-org ](https://github.com/OpenScan-org)).

 > [!CAUTION]
 > This version is still work in progress and early access.
 There's no guarantee everything works as intended.
-I'm expecting to do the full testing in the middle of February.
+I'm expecting to do the full testing until the middle of February.

 ![OpenScan Classic Premium](/pictures/OpenScan.PNG)